 Social Conventions in Kenya

 Western European habits prevail throughout much of Kenya as a result of British influences in the country.
 Kenyans are generally very friendly.
 The standard greeting of 'hello' when addressing an individual is Jambo, to which the reply is also Jambo.
-People are delighted if visitors can greet them in Kiswahili.
-Dress is informal and casual lightweight clothes are accepted for all but the smartest social occasions.
+People are delighted if visitors can greet them in Swahili.
+The dress code is informal and casual lightweight clothes are accepted for all but the smartest social occasions.
 Because of its Muslim influence, the coast is a little more conservative than the rest of the country.
 Away from the beach, women and men should dress respectably and cover up bare arms and legs.
 Alcohol is only available in the tourist areas on the coast.

 Plastic bags: The possession of plastic bags is prohibited in Kenya.
 Persons who don't follow the rule of law will be fined for this infringement.